quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

 In order to do this, instead of :code:`"complex_output_X"`, we use :code:`"real_output_X"`.
 In case of a QCM, we have four of those outputs.
 The QRM has two available.

-The resulting config looks like
+The resulting config looks like:

 .. jupyter-execute::
+    :hide-output:
     :linenos:

     mapping_config = {